dutsii/labgrid/doc/configuration.rst

      image_uri: "rastasheep/ubuntu-sshd:16.04"
      container_name: "ubuntu-lg-example"
      host_config: {"network_mode":"bridge"}
+     network_services: [{"port":22,"username":"root","password":"root"}]

 Arguments:
   - image_uri (str): identifier of the docker image to use (may have a tag suffix)
-  - command (str): the command to run in the container
+  - command (str): command to run in the container (optional, depends on image)
-  - volumes (list): a list to configure volumes mounted inside the container
+  - volumes (list): list to configure volumes mounted inside the container (optional)
-  - container_name (str): the name of the container
+  - container_name (str): name of the container
-  - environment (list): a list of environment variables
+  - environment (list): list of environment variables (optional)
-  - host_config (dict): a dictionary of host configurations
+  - host_config (dict): dictionary of host configurations
+  - network_services (list): dictionaries that describe individual `NetworkService`_
+    instances that come alive when the container is created.
+The "address" argument which `NetworkService`_ also requires will be derived automatically upon container creation.

 Strategies
 ----------